What to do if a program is running in the background but won't open in Windows: Causes, solutions, and tips

 Use System File Checker (SFC)

 If you suspect corrupted Windows files, use the SFC tool.
-Open the symbol of the system as administrator (search for “cmd” in Start, right-click and choose “Run as administrator”).
-Type sfc / scannow and press Enter.
-The system will scan and attempt to repair damaged files.
+Open Command Prompt as an administrator (search for "cmd" in Start, right-click, and choose "Run as administrator").
+Type sfc /scannow and press Enter.
+The system will scan for and attempt to repair corrupted files.

 How to activate the background or floating window in WhatsApp video calls